mattgiamou/mattgiamou.github.io/software.md

 ---

 ## Software projects
-My open source software can be found on github: {% include _icons/github.html username=site.github_username %}.
+My open source software can be found on [my github profile](https://github.com/mattgiamou).

 <!-- ### Software and tools -->